openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

-Title: Reviewer Workflow Guide
+Title: Reviewer workflow guide

-# Reviewer Workflow Guide
+# Reviewer workflow guide

 As a reviewer, you can access your review task in two ways:
 1. Using the direct link in the review request email.